How much does it cost?

 At this time, Leilah Moon performs gracefully with a veil, fanveils, wings, candle tray, and candelabra (raqs al shamadan).
 Her specialty is Egyptian style cane/stick (raqs al assaya).

 Is it appropriate for kids, older relatives, etc?

 Absolutely!
 All of Leilah Moon's shows are family-friendly entertainment.
 If your party is oriented towards younger guests or a more conservative crowd, Leilah Moon has more conservative costuming available and can make special accommodations such as games and lessons for children.

 What about equipment and set up?

 This time is also needed to set up props and do sound check.
-For large venues, a sound system with iPod, flash-drive, or CD capabilities will be required.
+For large venues, a sound system with iPod, bluetooth, or flash-drive capabilities will be required.
 For small venues such as parties in your home, she can bring a portable, heavy-duty speaker if one is not provided.
 Please let her know what to expect.
 If her performance is intended as a surprise for a guest of honor, she will work with you to coordinate a seamless, secret entry into the venue until it's time to wow them!

 What is your typical process for working with a new customer?

 I speak with the customer about what their expectations are of the event and of my performance including length, date, time, and any specific requests for props, music, or costuming.
 Once we have finalized these details, I provide a price quote and a detailed contract.
 Once the contract is signed, the booking is considered complete only once the deposit has been paid.